Batalin-Vilkovisky structures on moduli spaces of flat connections: Goldman-Turaev Lie bialgebra and

 It will be simpler to consider, instead of the supergroup $Q(n)$, a more general unimodular Lie supergroup $G$ obtained as the supergroup of invertible elements of an associative superalgebra $A$ with an invariant, non-degenerate odd trace $\otr$.
 Similarly to $\mathfrak{q}(n)$, let us denote by $\{e_{i}\}$ a basis of $A$ and by $\{\phi^i\}$ the dual basis of $A^*$.
 Let us also introduce the structure constants $c_{ij}^k$ by $e_i e_j = c_{ij}^k e_k$, cyclically-symmetric coefficients $t_{{i_1}\dots {i_n}} = \otr{e_{i_1}\dots e_{i_n}}$ and the inverse of the pairing $t = (-1)^\hdeg{e_i} t^{ij}e_i \ot e_j \in A\ot A$ with $t^{ij}t_{jk} = \delta^i_k$.
 In our conventions for supegroups, we have for the coproduct $\square \phi^i = (-1)^{\hdeg{\phi^j}\hdeg{\phi^k}} c^i_{jk} \phi^j \ot \phi^k$ and for the left action of $A$, seen as a Lie algebra of $G$, $(e_a)^\mathrm L \phi^i = (-1)^{\hdeg{e_a}} c^i_{ja}\phi^j$.

-Both sides of Equation \eqref{eq:PhiOddMorph} are a sum over all (possibly self-) intersections of loops; we will prove the equality \eqref{eq:PhiOddMorph} term-by-term.
-Morevoer, we can permute both sides such that the BV operators act on the first two loops for the case of an intersection, or the first loop in the case of a self-intersection.
+Both sides of Equation \eqref{eq:PhiOddMorph}, when applied to $\gamma_1 \wedge \dots \wedge \gamma_k$, are a sum over all (possibly self-) intersections of loops; we will prove the equality \eqref{eq:PhiOddMorph} term-by-term.
+Moreover, we can permute both sides such that the BV operators act on the first two loops for the case of an intersection, or the first loop in the case of a self-intersection.
 Let us treat these cases separately.

 \textbf{intersection of two loops:} Using Theorem \ref{thm:geometricBV}, we get on the LHS of \eqref{eq:PhiOddMorph} the chord diagram as shown on Figure \ref{fig:ChordGoldman}.
 Using Definition \ref{def:chord}, this term is equal to the function on Figure \ref{fig:ChordGoldmanFun}.
 The RHS of \eqref{eq:PhiOddMorph} is given by the Goldman bracket from Definition \ref{def:GoldmanTuraev}, i.e. the holonomy of the loop on Figure \ref{fig:BracketGoldman}.
 This loop is (up to cyclic permutation) equal to $\gamma'_1\gamma''_1\gamma'_2\gamma''_2$ which gives the function on Figure \ref{fig:BracketGoldmanFun}.